Get involved with the Nightingale Cancer Support Centre and their Stitches of Support project!Published on 12 May 2021 3 min read

 So how can you get involved?

 We’re so glad you asked!
-All you have to do is knit a square, maybe using colors that bring you comfort, or motifs that spark joy and send it to the center.
+All you have to do is knit a square, maybe using colours that bring you comfort, or motifs that spark joy and send it to the centre.
 The squares will then be joined together by their Knit and Natter group to create as many blankets as possible!
 Let your imagination run wild and create lots of different squares, or just one or two.
 Stitches of Support even have a handy little PDF with some example patterns to help inspire you!

 These little squares are already making a huge difference.
 Jane Newcombe, the founder of Knit and Natter shares her own experience of seeing these blankets work their magic: “A couple of clients have previously used the Knit and Natter blankets while undergoing treatment.
 One in particular used it all the time; at her chemo sessions, when she was sitting at home reading or watching TV and she even took it with her when she was transferred to a hospice.”

 Not much of a knitter but still want to help?
-You can still get involved by making a small donation which will help their Knit and Natter group organize the squares, make the blankets and send them to the patients who need them.
+You can still get involved by making a small donation which will help their Knit and Natter group organise the squares, make the blankets and send them to the patients who need them.